erobertsCNA/ASDProject2025TeamPurple/README.md

 React should launch the localhost to your web browser.
 If you have any issues, you can always repeat the installation instructions.

+Make sure to gracefully exit the terminals with CTRL + C to avoid port errors.

 <br>

 <!-- TTD Fill in when examples exist -->